IssaNasralli/popVAT/generalization_france/README.md

 # Cross-Country Generalization on France (Île-de-France)

-This repository includes a cross-country validation experiment demonstrating that the pretrained **popVAT** model generalizes beyond Tunisia.
+This repository includes a cross-country validation experiment demonstrating that the  **popVAT** model generalizes beyond Tunisia.

 The experiment was conducted on **Île-de-France**, the most densely populated metropolitan region in France, to assess whether the proposed architecture remains effective under different geographic, demographic, and urban conditions.